Expanding a disk in a Hyper-V environment

 We will start up the virtual OS that was shut down and expand it

-From "Server Manager", go to "Storage" - "Disk Management".
+From "Server Manager," go to [Storage] - [Disk Management].

-(For client OS, it is "Computer Management".)
+(For client operating systems, this is "Computer Management.")

 Since you are expanding the disk capacity, you will probably have some "unallocated" space